Operations Guide14 min readUpdated 2026-06-13

 Reconcile bank accounts (Week 2)

 Match your records to your bank statement.
 Every transaction should be accounted for.
-Investigate any discrepancies immediately.
+Investigate any discrepancies immediately — they could signal fraud or missing invoices.

 4